The 5 most important differences between CouchDB and MongoDB are:

 Before getting into broader features and use cases, let’s talk about the nitty-gritty technical details of both options.
 Although both CouchDB and MongoDB are document-oriented NoSQL databases, they diverge noticeably in their implementations:

 - MongoDB uses BSON, a variant of JSON that stores data in binary format.
 MongoDB uses its own query language that is distinct from SQL, although with some similarities.
+For more information on Xplenty's native MongoDB connector, visit our Integration page.

 However, CouchDB and MongoDB also have a few things in common.
 The primary unit of data in a CouchDB or MongoDB database is the document.
 In addition, both CouchDB and MongoDB are sometimes referred to as “schemaless” databases.
 This means that you can store documents in the database without first defining a schema or structure for that document, giving you greater flexibility.